John Layfield: Commentator and part-time wrestler (2006–2008)

-In December 2007 at Armageddon, JBL was present at the SmackDown! announcer's table during the WWE Championship match.
+At Armageddon on December 16, JBL was present at the SmackDown! announcer's table during the WWE Championship match.
 During this match, Randy Orton whipped a charging Chris Jericho over the announcer table where JBL was situated, and in the heat of the match, Jericho "pushed" JBL out of the way.
 Minutes later, an infuriated JBL kicked Jericho in the head, leading to a disqualification victory for Jericho meaning that Orton retained the title.

-On the December 17, 2007 episode of Raw, JBL announced that he would resume his wrestling career in response to a challenge made by Jericho.
+On the December 17 episode of Raw, JBL announced that he would resume his wrestling career in response to a challenge made by Jericho.
 On the December 21 episode of SmackDown!, JBL gave his farewell address from SmackDown!, officially marking his return to Raw on December 31.
-Jericho was disqualified in their match at the Royal Rumble after hitting JBL with a chair.
+Jericho was disqualified in their match at the Royal Rumble on January 27, 2008, after hitting JBL with a chair.
 The duo battled in a rematch on the February 11 episode of Raw, which Jericho won.

 On February 18 on Raw, JBL interfered in the scheduled steel cage match between Mr. McMahon and his storyline illegitimate son, Hornswoggle.
 After Vince whipped Hornswoggle with his belt, JBL attacked Finlay from behind and handcuffed him to the top rope.
 After Mr. McMahon left the ring, JBL proceeded to beat Hornswoggle throwing him against the sides of the cage.
 JBL later revealed to McMahon that Hornswoggle was Finlay's storyline son, not McMahon's.
 On March 29, JBL inducted the Brisco Brothers into the WWE Hall of Fame.
 On March 30, JBL defeated Finlay in a Belfast Brawl at WrestleMania XXIV.

-JBL's first championship bid since returning to the ring came by challenging Randy Orton for the WWE Championship and participating in a Fatal Four-Way Elimination match at Backlash that also included John Cena and Triple H. JBL was eliminated first in the match by tapping out to Cena's STFU, thus renewing their feud from 2005.
-Cena defeated JBL at Judgment Day and then at One Night Stand in a First Blood match.
-He managed to defeat Cena in a New York City Parking Lot Brawl at The Great American Bash.
+JBL's first championship bid since returning to the ring came by challenging Randy Orton for the WWE Championship and participating in a Fatal Four-Way Elimination match at Backlash on April 27 that also included John Cena and Triple H. JBL was eliminated first in the match by tapping out to Cena's STFU, thus renewing their feud from 2005.
+Cena defeated JBL at Judgment Day on May 18 and then at One Night Stand on June 1 in a First Blood match.
+He managed to defeat Cena in a New York City Parking Lot Brawl at The Great American Bash on July 20.